-An influential emerging literature documents strong correlations between emissions and both stock returns and operating performance.
-We reexamine that data and conclude that these associations are driven by three factors.
-First, unscaled emissions, the variable typically used in academic literature, is correlated with stock returns but emissions intensity (emissions scaled by firm size), a more commonly-used measure in practice, is not.
-Second, stock returns are correlated only with unscaled emissions estimated by the data vendor, but not with unscaled emissions actually disclosed by firms.
-Vendor-estimated emissions systematically differ from firm-disclosed emissions and are highly correlated with financial measures such as sales, suggesting that prior inferences merely capture the well-known association between returns and operating performance.
-Consistent with this assertion, the associations between emissions and returns disappear after accounting for firm size, industry clustering, and vendor estimation.
-Investors might want to be cautious about assuming emissions are priced by equity markets.
+An influential emerging literature documents strong correlations between emissions and stock returns.
+We reexamine that data and conclude that these associations are driven by two factors.
+First, stock returns are correlated only with unscaled emissions estimated by the data vendor, but not with unscaled emissions actually disclosed by firms.
+Vendor-estimated emissions systematically differ from firm-disclosed emissions and are highly correlated with financial fundamentals, suggesting that prior findings primarily capture the association between fundamentals and stock returns.
+Second, unscaled emissions, the variable typically used in academic literature, is correlated with stock returns but emissions intensity (emissions scaled by firm size), a more common measure in practice, is not.
+While unscaled emissions represents an important metric for society we argue that, for individual firms, emissions intensity is an appropriate measurement choice to assess carbon performance.
+The associations between emissions and returns disappear after accounting for either of the issues above.

 Keywords: Carbon Emissions, Stock Returns, Operating Performance, Trucost, Estimated Emissions